 Do not take BASAGLAR during episodes of low blood sugar or if you are allergic to insulin glargine or any of the ingredients in BASAGLAR.

-Do NOT reuse needles or share insulin pens, even if the needle
+Do NOT reuse needles or share insulin pens, even if the needle has been changed.

 Before starting BASAGLAR, tell your doctor about all your medical conditions, including if you have liver or kidney problems, if you are pregnant or planning to become pregnant, or if you are breastfeeding or planning to breastfeed.

 BASAGLAR should be taken once a day at the same time every day.
 Test your blood sugar levels while using insulin.
 Do not make any changes to your dose or type of insulin without talking to your healthcare provider.
 Any change of insulin should be made cautiously and only under medical supervision.

 The most common side effect of insulin, including BASAGLAR, is low blood sugar (hypoglycemia), which may be serious and life threatening.
 Signs and symptoms may include dizziness or light-headedness, sweating, confusion, headache, blurred vision, slurred speech, shakiness, fast heartbeat, anxiety, irritability, mood change, or hunger.

 Do NOT dilute or mix BASAGLAR with any other insulin or solution.
 It will not work as intended and you may lose blood sugar control, which could be serious.
 BASAGLAR must only be used if the solution is clear and colorless with no particles visible.
 Always make sure you have the correct insulin before each injection.

 BASAGLAR may cause serious side effects that can lead to death, such as severe allergic reactions.
 Get emergency help if you have: